 As comrades in the profession, I believe we all agree that the remuneration for our efforts is way below our needs.
 Therefore, in the quest to find complementary sources of income, we seek advice from all corners of life.
 We attend self development seminars, read self help books, listen to church sermons and even look to the government ‘etuyambe’.
-But one piece of advice they will all give us is to follow our PASSION.
+But while we have seveeral options to increase or diversify our income, one thing that we should all agree is to follow our PASSION.

 In Napolean Hill’s book, he shows us that the starting point of all achievement is DESIRE.
-So, assuming that you are not a teacher of ICT by accident and would wish to complement your salary, here are 10 business ideas you could think of – thank me later.
+The fact that you are reading this article indicates that you have a desire to find alternative or complementary ways to increase tour income.
+So, I assume that you are a teacher of ICT not by accident.
+Your passion in this field of ours has a couple of options that we can look at to boost our income and here are 10 business ideas you could think of – thank me later.

 1. Writing ICT related books